Maputo : Mozambique’s Gem of Stunning Architecture and Culture

 Maputo is the beautiful and friendly capital of Mozambique.
 Formerly a colony of Portugal, this intriguing city is today an ideal destination in autumn or spring season.
 The winter weather is mild, while the summers are wet.
 A visit to the city reveals the charms of Maputo, including the contrast between ancient colonial architecture and the new brutalist buildings built after independence.
 You should also make sure to sample the local Portuguese cuisine, with shrimp peri-peri, a unique specialty.
 For an ideal trip, it is recommended to visit Maputo between May and October, preferably from June to August.
 Traveling to Maputo by plane is possible.
 The international airport is 5 km north of the city center.

-Maputo : The Capital City of Mozambique with Great Architecture and Serene Beauty：table of contents
+Maputo : Mozambique’s Gem of Stunning Architecture and Culture：table of contents

 1. Maputo Airport